Mazbrew/COMP2042_CW_hfypy2/README.md

 ### 5.GameBoard
 - Player movement controls were heavily refactored to ensure that the player will glide smoothly and wihout interruption.

 - Removed the default case which caused the player to stop moving when any other button is pressed.

 - The looks of the pause menu were slightly changed  and the main menu button was added.

-  - An end screen menu was added to the game, will be displayed when the ball count reaches 0.

-  - The End Screen menu contains 2 buttons, the Main Menu button and the Exit button.
-  -
 - To better fit the MVC convention, the GameTimer was moved to GameContoller.java.

+- When the pause menu is closed, the game continues running.

+- debug panel is displayed when [F1] is pressed.

 ### 6. GameController i.e. Wall
 - All of the game logic was moved into GameContoller.java.